 2. Security — Losing control of what appears on your digital signage screens is a terrifying prospect, but it’s also largely avoidable.
 When shopping for digital signage software, check where the system is hosted.
 If you’re UK-based, it should ideally be hosted in the UK, since hosting out of the country could have legal and compliance implications.
 You also need to know what security procedures are carried out to protect it and how often they’re carried out.

 3. Reliability — Even the best software systems go down occasionally, but obviously you want that to be a rare occurrence with your CMS (content management system), or your operational efficiency could be affected.
 Find out what percentage of up-time they’ve had over the past five years.
 You should also check what happens if your WiFi signal is temporarily lost or if there’s a hardware system crash.
-Does the software have any auto-recovery features to reduce the impact of an issue?
+Does the software have any auto-recovery features (like our own SaturnVision does) to reduce the impact of an issue?